-The crispy chicken with sweet and sour sauce is a simple and quick second course to prepare, perfect for bringing a tasty and enveloping flavored recipe to the table.
-The contrast between the chicken’s crispiness and the sauce’s sweetness makes this dish particularly appetizing while maintaining an easy preparation accessible to everyone: it is indeed very easy to make and takes just a few minutes.
+The crispy chicken with sweet and sour sauce is a simple and quick second course to prepare, perfect for bringing a tasty and enveloping recipe to the table.
+The contrast between the crunchiness of the chicken and the sweetness of the sauce makes this dish particularly delicious, while still being easy to prepare: indeed, it’s really easy to make and in just a few minutes.

-The chicken is also very light since it does not even involve frying; indeed, it can be cooked in an air fryer or oven.
-Alternatively, for those who prefer the traditional version, it is also possible to fry it in oil.
-The sweet and sour sauce is literally prepared in two minutes: just a few ingredients are enough, and the result will win over everyone.
-Below you will find all the cooking variants with precise times and indications to choose the method that best suits your needs.
+The chicken is also very light as it doesn’t even require frying, as it is cooked in the air fryer or in the oven.
+Alternatively, for those who prefer the traditional version, it can also be fried in oil.
+The sweet and sour sauce is prepared literally in two minutes: just a few ingredients and the result will win everyone over.
+Below you will find all the cooking variations with precise times and instructions to choose the method that suits your needs best.

 If you want to stay updated with all my video recipes, follow me on Instagram: click here and then on “follow” so you won’t miss any of my new recipes 🩷

-CHECK OUT THESE EASY RECIPES WITH CHICKEN TOO:
+ALSO CHECK OUT THESE SUPER EASY CHICKEN RECIPES:

 - Difficulty: Easy